 If you’re considering a trust:

-Don’t forget to communicate with your partner, children and other loved ones when you’re making financial decisions that affect the whole family.
+Don’t forget to communicate with your loved ones when you’re making financial decisions that affect the whole family.

 Neither a will nor a trust is a one-time document.
-It’s important to check in and update these documents on a regular basis to ensure they reflect your current assets and wishes.
+It’s important to update these documents on a regular basis to ensure they reflect your current assets and wishes.